- How much will my surgery cost?

 A retainer can be worn again 24 hours after any extraction so long as it is not causing any discomfort.
 In some instances, your retainer may not fit properly after having extractions.
 If this is your case, a visit to your orthodontist for a retainer adjustment will be necessary.

-Yes, brushing, flossing and keeping your mouth clean is important at all times.
-A healthy, clean mouth heals quickly.
+Yes!
+Brushing, flossing and keeping your mouth clean is important at all times.
+A healthy & clean mouth heals quickly.

 For those patients who are having their surgeries under general anesthesia, there are a few things to keep in mind:

 Numbness can linger for a few days up to a few months after extraction of a lower tooth.
 If there is swelling, the nerve that provides feeling to your lips, gums, cheek and tongue can remain compressed, resulting in prolonged numbness.
-Once the swelling deceases, the numbness should also decrease.
+Once the swelling decreases, the numbness should also decrease.

 The first three days after an extraction of a tooth, your body produces a blood clot to protect the bone and nerve.
 If this blood clot does not form properly or is dislodged, it will result in what is called alveolitis, or dry socket.